imaphatduc/cubecubed/docs/reference/cubicon/cubicon.md

 # Cubicon

-!> Note: Cubicon cannot used directly.
+!> Note: Cubicon cannot be used directly.

 ## Child Classes